Methimazole, the antithyroid blocking medication used to treat hyperthyroidism, can lead to weight gain in certain individuals.

 #3.
 Over-blocking thyroid production may lead to a state of HYPOthyroidism

-Animal studies do not always cross over perfectly to humans, but they can still act as a useful tool that we can learn from.
+Animal studies do not always cross over perfectly with humans, but they can still act as useful tools that we can learn from.

 These negative side effects, seen in animal studies, may be mediated through the anti-thyroid action of Methimazole.

 Like anything in life, we need to try and achieve a balance, and if the balance is tipped in favor of hypothyroidism over hyperthyroidism, then there may be negative consequences.